jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   self.assertEqual(int('01'), 1)

-the terminal shows passings tests, we are green again and I have another tool to help solve the problem
+the terminal shows passings tests.
+Things are green again and I have another tool to help solve the problem

 - I can split a string_ on a separator using `str.split`_ to get a :doc:`list </data_structures/lists/lists>` of its parts
 - I can index the :doc:`list </data_structures/lists/lists>`  from splitting the string_ to get a specific item from it